 Again, being clear and transparent here is a must.
 You don’t want to blindside them with an automatic renewal or a sudden end in service.
 Give them ample time to prepare and plenty of helpful information on what they can expect in the future.
 You can even throw in a few incentives for them to stick with you!

-Zurich does just that by delivering relevant, personalized renewal information before customers need to renew their insurance policy.
+Zurich does just that by delivering relevant, personalised renewal information before customers need to renew their insurance policy.

 Predict and Offset Churn